How to Install Remote Server Administration Tools (RSAT) on Windows 10

-If you use Windows 10 Professional or Enterprise and manage remote servers, you could benefit from Microsoft’s Remote Server Administration Tools (RSAT).
-It includes Active Directory Users and Computers and enables you to remotely manage Windows servers and desktops from a Windows 10 device.
+One of the powerful features available to Windows 10 Professional and Enterprise users is the ability to manage remote servers using Microsoft’s Remote Server Administration Tools (RSAT).
+It includes Active Directory Users and Computers and enables you to remotely manage Windows servers and desktops from your Windows 10 device.
 This tutorial will show you how to install Active Directory Users and Computers in Windows 10.
+Note that if your device doesn’t have Windows 10 Professional or Enterprise versions installed, then none of this will work.

 Active Directory Users and Computers (ADUC) is an MMC snap-in that enables administrators to manage users, groups, computers and organizational groups and their attributes.
 It is where an admin goes to reset user passwords, add users to new groups or organizational units and manage object permissions throughout a domain.
 Of all of those features, it is the password reset feature that most administrators will use most.